 Safety on The Road

-Unfortunately, summer holidays like the Fourth of July and Memorial Day Weekend are well known for having increases in drunk driving crashes.
-According to the NHTSA, one drunk driving related fatality occurred every 51 minutes in 2015.
+Unfortunately, summer holidays, like the Fourth of July and Memorial Day Weekend, are well known for having an increase in drunk driving crashes.
+According to the NHTSA, one drunk driving-related fatality occurred every 51 minutes in 2015.
 If you plan on celebrating the summer with alcohol, don’t get behind the wheel.
-Make a plan.
-Designate a driver.
-Get a ride-sharing app on your phone, or even download the NHTSA’s SaferRide app to help you find a safe ride at the end of the night.
+Make a plan: designate a driver, get a ride-sharing app on your phone, or even download the NHTSA’s SaferRide app to help you find a safe ride at the end of the night.
 It could save your life or the lives of others.

 Conroe Summer Road Trip Safety

-For more summer road trip safety tips from the NHTSA, check there “Before You Go” page.
+For more summer road trip safety tips from the NHTSA, check their “Before You Go” page.
 In addition to safe driving, a few basic safety checks can help to ensure your car is ready and roadworthy for your summer road trip.
-The Scott Law Firm wishes everybody a Safe and Happy Summer season.
-Contact your trust Conroe, TX, Law Firm at (936) 270-8100 for a free case consultation today.